cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 The `generate_taxa_test_single` function employs the LinDA method to facilitate differential abundance analysis at the feature level.
 This method is essential for discerning taxa with distinct abundance between groups.

-The `prev.filter` and `abund.filter` parameters are integral to the preprocessing steps.
+The `feature.dat.type` parameter plays a crucial role in the data preprocessing phase:

+- **"count"**: For raw count data, the function first performs sparsity treatment, followed by a Total Sum Scaling (TSS) normalization.
+This process ensures that the data is suitably normalized and comparable across samples.

+- **"proportion"**: Data presented as proportions remains unaltered.
+However, it's worth noting that during the LinDA differential abundance analysis, zeroes in the dataset are substituted with half of the smallest non-zero count for each feature.
+This adjustment is done to mitigate the impact of zero-inflation.

+- **"other"**: In scenarios where the data originates from non-microbiome sources, like single-cell studies, spatial transcriptomics, KEGG pathways, or gene data, a different data transformation approach might be more apt.
+When `feature.dat.type` is set to "other", the function refrains from any normalization or scaling operations, allowing users to apply domain-specific transformations if necessary.

+Further enhancing data robustness, the `prev.filter` and `abund.filter` parameters filter taxa based on prevalence and average abundance, respectively.
 Specifically:
-- `prev.filter`: This parameter filters out taxa based on their prevalence in samples.
-A taxon is retained if its prevalence across samples is greater than or equal to the threshold set by `prev.filter`.
+- `prev.filter` targets taxa retention based on their prevalence across samples.
-- `abund.filter`: This filters taxa based on their average abundance across all samples.
-A taxon is retained if its average abundance meets or exceeds the threshold specified by `abund.filter`.
+- `abund.filter` focuses on the average abundance of taxa across all samples.

-These filtering steps ensure that the subsequent analysis focuses on taxa that are both prevalent and abundant, thereby removing potential noise and improving the robustness of the results.
+Such filtering ensures that the analysis centers on taxa both prevalent and abundant, enhancing result reliability by excluding potential outliers or noise.

-For users focusing on entities like OTU, ASV, Gene, KEGG, etc., which don't necessitate aggregation, it's advisable to set the `feature.level` parameter to "original".
+For those directly analyzing entities like OTU, ASV, Gene, KEGG, etc., that don't require aggregation, it's recommended to set the `feature.level` parameter to "original".

+Furthermore, when interpreting the results, it's essential to understand the role of `feature.sig.level` and `feature.mt.method` parameters:

+- **`feature.sig.level`**: This parameter determines the significance level, primarily influencing the position of the dashed lines in the volcano plot.
+It sets the threshold for distinguishing between significant and non-significant differences in taxa abundance.

+- **`feature.mt.method`**: There are two options available for this parameter: "fdr" (False Discovery Rate) and "none".
+Regardless of how this parameter is set, it's crucial to note that the `generate_taxa_test_single` function always performs adjustments post-testing.
+However, the `feature.mt.method` specifically influences the visualization in the volcano plot, guiding how p-values are adjusted in that context.

+By understanding and appropriately setting these parameters, users can ensure a more accurate and contextually relevant interpretation of the plotted results.

 ```r
 data(peerj32.obj)